TOY for Inclusion - phase 2

 ECEC Play Hubs are located in areas that are reachable for both Roma and non-Roma families, and are designed and run by Local Action Teams (LAT) composed by representatives of both communities, school and preschool teachers and local authorities.
 Along with activities aimed to help children develop necessary skills and knowledge for formal education, these spaces mobilize local communities around young children and organize intergenerational activities involving older adults with and without Roma background.
 Activities can take place in the Hubs but also in other settings in the communities, such as community centres, libraries, parks, squares, preschools, health centres.

-The methodology we intend to adopt for the upscaling process consists of the following complementing components:
+The methodology we adopted for the upscaling process consists of the following complementing components:

 - Assessment of local needs and desires to design local responses in the form of non-formal community-based ECEC initiatives (Local Action Teams);

 - Capacity building of professionals (peer-training and mentoring trajectory for partner organisations and Local Action Teams);